 Providing users with an MVP, we sell them the concept.
 After project mistakes and errors are fixed, you can replace the MVP with the end-product.
-Below you can find more information about why you should start small and what are the business benefits of quick launch.
+Below you'll find more information on why you should start small and what the benefits of a quick startup are for a business.

 Bring focus on the main Business Benefits of MVP Product Development

 Costs minimization.
 The MVP product development implies setting only basic functions in the shortest possible time, taking a minimal risk at each stage.
 The minimum budget spent on development is the icing on the cake.
 And lo and behold, within a short period, you can create a viable product, immediately launch it and, at the same time, start modifying it, rather than wait for years until the ideal version of the product is ready.

 Understanding why and where demand is headed.
 The launch of MVP will show what exactly the audience wants.
 You can change the product by changing MVP features, or, based on received feedback, even to abandon it or focus on another target audience.

 Optimization of cooperation with expensive/sought after developers.
 Wouldn't it be better to outline a minimum volume of tasks to achieve the nearest goal, rather than hiring high-paid programmers to get an MVP or making a task list for years to come?

 Build trust with customers.
 Thanks to MVP, there is no need to impose a finished product on users.
 But instead, you can demonstrate you are interested in the users’ reviews.
 Building an MVP you build a product together.
 In this way, trusting relationships can be developed for years to come, turning primary users into brand advocates.

 Users are more gracious to the new to the market, users forgive them mistakes being aware that their participation in product improvement makes sense for newcomers.